FrewtyPebbles/Software-Renderer-Python-and-CPP-Library/readme.md

 # 3D Projections in Python

 > This project has been discontinued in favor of a new version of the engine using opengl.
 It was an experimental learning project where I tried some things like Barycentric coordinates.
 Not meant to be compiled or actually used by anyone but me at the time.
+The gifs below show some successful applications of the renderer and what it was capable of.
 Check out my 3D game engine [Loxoc](https://github.com/FrewtyPebbles/Loxoc-Python3D-Game-Engine) for a project meant to be compiled and used by others.

 This is a 3d rendering library for python written in c++.
 Right now it only has a software renderer, but I am working on an opengl renderer.